aslanemre/send-mail/README.md

-# send-mail
+# Send Mail with Python
-Sending mail with python.
+sending mail with python's smtplib library. you must install this lib for use.